DerSimi/LittleOS/README.md

 More features will be added in the future.

-You can test it on your own machine by using [qemu](https://www.qemu.org/).
+You can test it on your own machine using [qemu](https://www.qemu.org/).
 This is btw. a CPU emulator.

 I uploaded the compiled version as well, you can run it with: